eftenow/product_listing_page/README.md

 - **Sorting Mechanism**: Sort products by price or discount.
 - **Search Bar**: Quickly find products using the search bar.
 - **Product Details**: View essential product details: price, discount (if applicable), and name.

+- **Responsive design**: Responsiveness ensuring seamless user experiences across a wide range of screen resolutions, from 280 to 2000+ pixels, providing versatility and accessibility.

 ## Live Demo
 The application is deployed and can be accessed [here](https://myoutfit-catalogue.web.app/).